 Every student pursuing a degree in Religious Studies needs to take a look at Kalamazoo College.
 Kalamazoo, Michigan is an ideal area for young people who like the busy city life.

-Around 85.5% of the instructors at Kalamazoo College are full-time and get normal office hours, so they tend to be more accessible to students.
 Kalamazoo College supports collaboration between students and their instructors, helped by the 13:1 student-to-faculty ratio.
+K College features a high performing women's soccer team.
 The scorecard provides a good overview of Kalamazoo College.

 Any student pursuing a degree in Religious Studies needs to take a look at Florida State University.
 Tallahassee, Florida is an appropriate area for college students who relish the active city life.

 This school offers grad degree programs for students who need to proceed after earning a bachelor's degree.
 Rated #2 in Florida for value for the money, we would have estimated this university's terrific instructional programs to command a higher price.
 Videos from Florida State are a great way to learn more about university.

 University of Florida is a good decision for individuals interested in a Religious Studies major.
 Students from the religious studies major at University of Florida get 1.4% above the the average graduate with the same degree.
 Located in Gainesville, Florida, this school is a good choice for students who enjoy the thrill of a significant city.

 Around 77.0% of students send ACT scores, with the typical score in the 29 range.
 University of Florida has one of the best graduation rates in the nation, with 67.4% of students completing their degree on time.
 Go on a virtual tour to learn more about U of F.